Why Animal Exploiters Attack Big Cat Rescue Online

 Some of the handful of attackers are people who run roadside zoos like:

-Joe Schreibvogel Maldonado Passage of GW Zoo in Oklahoma (the one we sued) – see TigerCubAbuse.com
+Joe Schreibvogel Maldonado Passage of GW Zoo in Oklahoma (the one we sued and who is in prison after being convicted of 2 counts of murder for hire to kill Carole Baskin, and 17 wildlife trafficking counts) – see TigerCubAbuse.com

-Kathy Stearns of Dade City Wild Things in Tampa – see TigerCubAbuse2.com
+Kathy Stearns of Dade City Wild Things in Tampa – who has now been barred from possessing tigers.
+See TigerCubAbuse2.com

 Eddie Serio of Black Jaguar White Tiger in Mexico – see 911animalabuse.com/black-jaguar-white-tiger/ This is probably the most successful of the scamtuaries.
 Serio has duped millions of people into thinking he is saving animals when in fact he has a steady stream of cubs showing up in his closets, with no real explanation of where they keep coming from, where their parents are, or where they go when they aren’t fun to play with anymore.
 If he were really rescuing the cats and cubs, there would be videos of the rescue missions and he’d be asking you to help stop those breeders so more cubs aren’t born into cages.
 He’d fix his cats so they wouldn’t breed and add to the problem, but he refuses to do so.